 The sell-out Darwin Day Lecture 2010 took place at Conway Hall on February 11th.
 “Darwin and Human Evolution” was the subject addressed by Professor Chris Stringer.
-Chaired by Richard Dawkins, Vice President of the BHA.
+Chaired by Richard Dawkins, Patron of the BHA.
 Read a report of the lecture.

 The sell-out Voltaire Lecture 2010, entitled “The Value of Big Science: CERN, the LHC and the exploration of the Universe”, was delivered by Professor Brian Cox on 6th April at Conway Hall.
 The event was chaired by Polly Toynbee, President of the BHA.
 Video and report of the lecture.